yjg30737/pyqt-dark-notepad/README.md

 ## Note
 Line edit widget doesn't properly work after user zoom in/out the widget or resize the font.

-I'm working on "new" feature(It certainly works, but it needs to be refined.)
+I'm working on "new" feature(It certainly works, but it needs to be refined).

 ## Requirements
 * PyQt5 >= 5.15